Saturday, 5 October 2024

 The Holy Grail - Part Two

 The Grail Knight chosen for the Grail challenge must be of the most sincere integrity.
 Merlin reserved seat at Arthur’s table, known as the Siege Perilous, for the knight who would seek the Grail.
-In Christian de Troyes, Percival was to take that seat (Galahad in Thomas Mallory’s Le Morte D’Arthur).
+In Chretien de Troyes, Percival was to take that seat (Galahad in Thomas Mallory’s poem Le Morte D’Arthur).
+It was Wolfram von Eschenbach took his story from Chretien de Troyes, and write the poem Parsival.
+He placed Grail Castle in Jerusalem with Templars as its guardians of the Grail, here described as lapsit exillis, a stone.

-The story of the Holy Grail was first written at the end of the 12th century by poet, Chretien de Troyes.
-Chretien’s patron was Mary of Champagne, the daughter of Louis VII and his queen Eleanor of Aquitaine.
+The fictional story of the Holy Grail was first written at the end of the 12th century by poet, Chretien (whose name means Christian).
+His patron was Mary of Champagne, the daughter of Louis VII and his queen, the illustrious Eleanor of Aquitaine.
 The Champagne Court loved music, poetry and entertainments.
 This story features a young knight, Percival, who stops for the night at an extraordinary castle.
 The owner is a disabled king.
 That evening, at dinner, a strange pageant takes place.
 Blood flows down the blade of a lance onto the hand of the man carrying it.
 Two boy servants follow him with a tray of candles.
 Then in walks a beautiful girl carrying a gold cup emblazoned with gems as another other girl follows her with a silver platter.
 A single communion wafer provides sustenance.
 Percival is told it is rude to ask questions!
 In the morning after the pageant, he learns that if he had asked questions, an important healing would have taken place.

 Percival leaves the castle.
 He meets a woman who tells him her lover has been beheaded.
 She was at the castle of the wounded King.
 They exchange stories but she is perplexed why Percival didn’t ask about the strange pageant, the blood on the sword, the girl with the chalice, etcetera.
 Percival grieves that he did not ask because he was too polite!
 Some suggest the questions themselves are the Grail as they have capacity themselves to heal, or that a truly questing knight would ask questions, and arrive at the capacity to become a healer within himself.
 Maybe all healers are the equivalent of a holy grail, following the teachings of Jesus who was a Grail of wisdom teachings and healing abilities.

 This story was composed for Philippe of Alsace, Count of Flanders who was the cousin of Henry II who later married to Eleanor of Aquitaine.
-The Knights Templar were said to be finders, purveyors and keepers of precious relics, and many suggest their capacity to have hidden all kinds of powerful objects.
+The Knights Templar were said to be finders, purveyors and keepers of precious relics to attract pilgrims to the great cathedrals.
 Eleanor was said to have been at Glastonbury Cathedral in 1191 when King Arthur and Guinevere’s body was found in the grounds.
-Many stories of the Grail followed this.
-In early thirteenth century, in Wolfram Von Eschebach’s story of the Grail, it is described as a magical stone guarded by the Knights Templar who werepledged to protect pilgrims safely on pilgrimages.
-The grail is said to bring eternal life.
+Many stories of the Grail followed.
+In early thirteenth century, in Wolfram Von Eschebach’s story of the Grail, it is described as a magical stone guarded by the Knights Templar who were pledged to protect pilgrims safely on pilgrimages.
+The Grail is said to bring eternal life (an ambiguous claim).
 A small white wafer is brought by a dove each year and this is the most important aspect of this story, which is one that combines mystery with healing.

 In the fifteenth century, John Hardyng introduced the idea of holy blood.
 Thomas Mallory wrote Morte D’Arthur in English, with stories of Grail knights of the Round Table.
 After several centuries, the Victorian poet Alfred Lord Tennyson wrote Idylls of the King.
 So what is this great and mystical treasure exposed by the extraordinary and magical vision of poetry?
 Was it fought for in personal or societal wars, and was everything risked to gain it?
 And why should this be?